-Ajit D. Kelkar, Interim Director School of Graduate Studies Gibbs Hall (336) 334-7920 kelkar@ncat.edu www.eng.ncat.edu/idp/cse
+Ajit D. Kelkar, Director School of Graduate Studies 317 IRC Building, (336) 256-2406/2407 kelkar@ncat.edu www.cse.ncat.edu

 The program is designed with the following objectives:

 - 1. To educate graduate students with a mastery of high performance computer programming tools as well as processing, data acquisition, and analysis techniques. - 2.
 To educate and train students in computational modeling, simulation and visualization. - 3.
 To assist students to relate acquired computational science and engineering knowledge and skills to specific application fields of engineering, science, technology and business. - 4.
 To teach students to develop novel and robust computational methods and tools to solve scientific, engineering, and technological and business problems. - 5.
 To produce highly versatile computational scientists, engineers, technologists, or business executives with a good understanding of the connections among various disciplines, capable of interacting and collaborating effectively with scientists, engineers, and professionals in other fields. - 6.
 To increase the number of graduate professionals available to work in computational science and engineering. - 7.
 To increase the diversity of graduate professionals, especially underrepresented minority and African Americans available to work in the computational science and engineering field. - 8.
 To assist the State of North Carolina and the nation to increase the pool of graduates with training and experience in computational science and engineering, interdisciplinary applications and research.